danny0838/git-store-meta/README.md

     git-store-meta.pl --apply -f mtime

-Similarly, include `directory` in `--fields` to restore metadata for directories as well:
+Similarly, to not apply metadata for directories:

-    git-store-meta.pl --apply -f mtime,directory
+    git-store-meta.pl --apply --no-directory

 Furthermore, the `--verbose` (`-v`) option can be used to inform what exactly are being applied.